-We’re likely all on the same page here: Burgers, steak, chicken, vegetables, and even some fruits simply taste better fresh off the grill.
+We’re likely all on the same page here: Burgers, steak, chicken, vegetables and even some fruits simply taste better fresh off the grill.
 And it can be a healthy option — especially if you’re watching portion sizes and throwing on a few veggie skewers, too.
 But there are some serious health hazards associated with our beloved outdoor cooking method.
-Check out the cookout tips below for a safer, healthier barbecue.
+Check out the most common grilling mishaps below, plus cooking tips for for a safer, healthier barbecue.

 Often made with spices and juices full of polyphenolic compounds (an antioxidant), marinades can act as a barrier against dangerous grilling byproducts.
 Studies show marinating meat, poultry and fish for at least 10 minutes can reduce the formation of heterocyclic amines (HCAs), a cancer-causing compound formed when meat cooks at high temperatures.